 Putting Together CBD and Coffee

 CBD and coffee can seem at odds considering their respective effects.
-One is known for calm and relaxation, while the other is known for wakefulness and energy.
-Surprisingly, some studies suggest that coffee and cannabis activate some similar pathways in the brain.
+One has a reputation for calm and relaxation, while the other is known for wakefulness and energy.
+Surprisingly, some studies suggest that coffee and cannabis may activate some similar pathways in the brain.

 While you might think that one cancels out the other, putting the two together may actually accentuate and complement individual effects.
 Anecdotal evidence suggests that CBD in coffee offers the same focused energy and alertness of coffee without the jitters.